projectatomic/atomic-site/source/blog/2017-11-14-fedora-atomic-27-features.html.md

 * **One Big OverlayFS2 Volume**: New Atomic Host systems will now get a single filesystem volume by default, which will share binaries, system containers, and OCI/docker containers using OverlayFS2.
 Users who need to partition container images and storage onto a separate volume can still do so using kickstart options and `container-storage-setup` configuration.
 * **OSTree Package Layering Improvements**: RPM-OStree has added two capabilities supporting modifying individula systems: [remove and replace overrides](/blog/2017/07/rpm-ostree-v2017.7-released/), and [LiveFS layering](/blog/2017/06/rpm-ostree-v2017.6-released/).

 With the release of Fedora 27 Atomic Host, updates to the Fedora 26 Atomic Host will be strictly on a best-effort basis.
 As such, we strongly encourage users to upgrade to the new release soon.
-We will have several blog posts addressing specific upgrade steps over the next few days.
+Our upgrade guide begins with [this post](/blog/2017/11/fedora-atomic-26-to-27-upgrade/).

 ## Release Details